platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 * `environment.backup.delete`: A user deleted a [backup](/administration/backup-and-restore.md)
 ---
 * `environment.push`: A user has pushed code to a branch, either existing or new.
 * `environment.branch`: A new branch has been created via the management console.
-(A branch created via a push will show up only as an `environment.push`.)
+  (A branch created via a push shows up only as an `environment.push`.)
 * `environment.activate`: A branch has been "activated", and an environment created for it.
 * `environment.initialize`: The master branch of the project has just been initialized with its first commit.
 * `environment.deactivate`: A branch has been "deactivated".
 The code is still there, but the environment was destroyed.